RaviGupta965/Rhythmix/README.md

-# spotify-clone
+# Spotify-clone
-This is Spotify-clone with dynamic albums library
+This is a clone of spotify with some libraries of songs.